ranaldsgift/KefinTweaks/README.md

   <img src="pages/images/statistics.png" alt="statistics" style="max-width: 100%; height: auto;"/>
 </div>

-### **Export/Import**:
+### **Export/Import/Sync**:
 Export your Watchlist to JSON which can later be imported using the Watchlist Import feature.
 You can use this feature to make bulk changes to your Watchlist if you need to.
+Additionally, you can Sync your Watchlist to any Playlist of your choice.

 <table align="center" style="width: 100%;">
   <tr>